ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 - **Feature**: Provides propulsion (rear wheels) and steering (front wheels)
 - **Interface**: LEGO EV3 Motor Port (OUTPUT_D for drive, OUTPUT_B for steering)
 - **Use**: Drives rear wheels via a differential and controls front-wheel steering for navigation
 - **Configuration for Challenges**: The robot uses two EV3 Medium Motors in our configuration: one steering motor on `OUTPUT_B` and one drive motor on `OUTPUT_D`.
-In alternative setups a second drive motor can be added to the differential for extra torque, but our submitted code and hardware use a single drive motor on `OUTPUT_D`.
+In alternative setups, a second drive motor can be added to the differential for extra torque, but our submitted code and hardware use a single drive motor on `OUTPUT_D`.
 - **Description**: Two EV3 Medium Motors power the ShahroodRC robot: the propulsion motor (`motor_b` on `OUTPUT_D`) drives the rear wheels through a differential, and the steering motor (`motor_a` on `OUTPUT_B`) adjusts the front wheels’ angle via a rack-and-pinion system.
 Motors were chosen for their lightweight and compatibility with the LEGO EV3 ecosystem.
-A 1:1.5 gear ratio for propulsion enhanced torque for parking maneuvers, reducing motor strain.
+A 1:1.5 gear ratio for propulsion enhances torque for parking maneuvers, reducing motor strain.
 - **Lessons Learned**: Initial gear ratios caused motor strain during parking; optimization to 1:1.5 improved performance.
 Future designs could explore brushless motors for higher efficiency and durability.
 - **Implementation Impact**: The motors’ precise control (e.g., `on_for_degrees` for parking) ensured accurate navigation, completing the parking sequence in under 10 seconds with minimal slippage.